EU, IMF clash over Greece revives debt crisis fears

 Greece may also borrow from the euro zone bailout fund to buy back its privately held debt, of which there is 50-60 billion euros, taking advantage of the deep discount it trades at to save money on redemptions and interest payments.

 "It may be that we take some measures to reduce interest rates that will have an immediate effect on the budget," Schaeuble said.
-"Apart from that, we expect that the problems will be solved within the financial framework of the second programme by allowing more time with additional measures."
-(Additional reporting Luke Baker, Daniel Flynn, John O'Donnell and Robin Emmott in Brussels; Writing by Mike Peacock; Editing by Paul Taylor and Alastair Macdonald)
+"Apart from that we expect that the problems will be solved within the financial framework of the second programme by allowing more time with additional measures."
+(Additional reporting Luke Baker, Daniel Flynn, John O'Donnell and Robin Emmott in Brussels.
+Writing by Mike Peacock, editing by Paul Taylor)